 A DAM system should simplify your process and make things easier, not harder.
 So, most DAMs have a very clean and simple UI to reduce visual clutter in an asset management system.

 A good DAM also integrates with the different platforms (Sitecore, Adobe Creative Cloud, Microsoft Office, Salesforce Marketing Cloud, etc.) that your marketers and creative team use with these assets.
 When you’re looking for a DAM, carefully review which types of integrations they offer to ensure you’re able to achieve the level of integration you need.

 How to choose the right DAM for you

 You don’t want to make an investment without knowing exactly what you need.
 We recommend creating a requirements matrix of your “must have” and “nice to have” features.
-That’s why Engagency created a DAM requirements matrix that you can use as your starting point.
-Click here to request your free copy.

 The next step is to schedule demos with the DAM vendors you’re considering.
 This can be a time consuming process and you might find it helpful to have some technical folks who are familiar with systems integration, to help ask questions and translate.
 We’re happy to help you with this.
 Just schedule a time to chat!

 Download a PDF copy of this article to share with your team!Download Now